gilagoldstein/gilagoldstein.github.io/index.md

 ## Interests

-- First year MPH student at Columbia Mailman School interested in social determinants of health outcomes.
+- First year MPH student at Columbia Mailman School interested in social determinants of health.
 - Lover of historical fiction, biographies, and well-narrated audiobooks.
+- A tea fanatic.